Intervention/docs/image/v4/modifying-images/effects.md

 > public Image::reduceColors(int $limit, null|string|ColorInterface $background = null): ImageInterface

-Apply color quantization to the current image by reducing the number of distinct colors in the current image to the given limit.
+Reduces the number of distinct colors in the current image to the given limit.
 The number of colors is reduced in a way that the new image is as visually similar as possible.

-With the GD driver (semi-)transparent colors that lose their transparency as a result of the reduction process are blended against the optional given background color.
+With the GD driver, (semi-)transparent colors that lose their transparency as a result of the reduction process are blended against the optional given background color.
 By default the configured background color is used here.